KNOX ANDERSON ARCHIVE

 Lipton’s grocery store at the corner of Silver and High streets.
 Aitchison the fishmonger next door.

-of Fraser the grocer at No. 77 also Craig
+A side view of Fraser the grocer at No. 77 also Craig the fish merchant.

 The British Linen Bank on the right, now the Bank of Scotland.
 No.95.

-baker who became provost and after his death a room at the library was
+Gibb the baker who became provost and after his death a room at the library was dedicated to him.
+The shop is decorated to celebrate the Coronation of King Edward VI

-The new block at 121 High Street, Newsagent Thompson, Hairdresser Law and Grocer Winter with Togneri’s ice cream Café, the Lido at No.131.
+The new block at 121 High Street, Newsagent Thompson, Grocer Winter and Hairdresser Law with Togneri’s ice cream Café, the Lido at No.131.

 Shop at 121 High Street